 Words of Advice

 The information presented here is not meant to replace professional veterinary diagnosis and treatment.
-If your cat displays any symptoms of hair loss, ask your vet to thoroughly examine your pet to get a proper diagnosis and treatment plan.
+If your cat displays any symptoms of hair loss, ask your vet to examine your pet to get a proper diagnosis and treatment plan.
 Remember, your cat's fur protects its skin, so fur loss can become a serious problem if left untreated.